-Discovering Mérida in 2 days
+What to see in Mérida Mexico in 2 days

 I’d spoken to many locals who told me that the temperature would be higher in the Yucatán capital — something I wasn’t exactly looking forward to.

 There’s a free magazine, Yucatán Today, that you can collect from the local tourist office in town.
 Dress in loose clothing, always carry a bottle of water and your abanico in hand, and discover historic Mérida for yourself.

 The landmarks provide a clue to the city’s rich historical background, as well as a reference point if you ever get lost.
 ‘Always follow the gates and you’ll get back to Calle 44’, Isabella advised.

-The old cobbled streets lead to Plaza Grande, and along the way, you’ll notice a colourful array of Spanish-style buildings.
+The old cobbled streets lead to Plaza Grande, and along the way, you’ll notice a colorful array of Spanish-style buildings.

 The many well-maintained mini plazas – some of them resembling mini parks, are perfect for taking shade from the sweltering heat.